-Parenting Tips: How To Raise Teenagers Successfully: A Personal Experience
+Parenting Tips: How to Raise Teenagers Successfully, A Personal Experience

 A teenager is a young person whose age falls within the range of 13-19 years.
 They are called teenagers because their age number ends with"teen".

 Though raising a kid starts from birth, the challenging time for parents arrive when the kid reaches teenage.
-I know, all teenagers are not severely affected by this confusing stage of life.
+I know all teenagers are not severely affected by this confusing stage of life.
 The problem faced by the parents of teenage kids nowadays is a bit higher when compared with the olden days' parents.
-Especially, teenagers living in city area show more of such problem behaviors when compared to village teenagers.
+Especially, teenagers living in the city area show more of such problem behaviors when compared to the village teenagers.

 Characteristics of Teenagers: